marhop/verso/README.md

 * Image::ExifTool
 * Gtk3
+* Config::General
+* File::HomeDir
 * List::MoreUtils

-If these prerequisites are met, just execute the `verso.pl` file.
-For additional comfort you might consider putting it somewhere in your path (and maybe renaming it), e.g. `~/bin/verso` or `/opt/verso`.
+If these prerequisites are met (there are nice Debian packages for all these modules), just execute the `verso.pl` file.
+For additional comfort you might consider putting it somewhere in your path (and maybe renaming it), e.g.
+`~/bin/verso` or `/opt/verso`.
 Then start it with:

     $ verso path/to/imagedirectory